gammasim/simtools/docs/source/db_handler.md

 # Database support

 Modules for database access.
-See the databases section for details.
+See the databases sections for details.

 ## db_handler